Chris Hipkins: In Government (2017-2023)

 As a senior Labour MP, Hipkins was a key figure in the Sixth Labour Government.
 Between 2017 and 2023, he was the sixth-ranked Government minister from the Labour Party and he was assigned responsibilities as minister of education, minister for the public service and leader of the House.
-He was later looked upon as a "fixer," and was given additional responsibility as minister of health and minister for COVID-19 response during the COVID-19 pandemic in New Zealand, and later as minister of police during a spate of ram-raids.
+He was later looked upon as a "fixer," and was given additional responsibility as minister of health and minister for COVID-19 response during the COVID-19 pandemic in New Zealand, and later as minister of police during a spate of ram raids.

 Fourth term (2017–2020)

-During the 2017 general election, Hipkins retained the Rimutaka electorate by a margin of 8,609 votes.
+In the 2017 general election, Hipkins retained the Rimutaka electorate by a margin of 8,609 votes.

-Hipkins was elected as a Cabinet minister by the Labour's formation of a coalition government with New Zealand First and the Greens.
-It was later announced that he would serve as minister for education.
+Labour formed a coalition government with New Zealand First, with confidence and supply support from the Greens.
+Hipkins was appointed a Cabinet minister and given the education portfolio.